7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 Azure Firewall Rules are configured for:
 - **NAT** - Azure Firewall destination network address translation (DNAT) rules to translate and filter inbound traffic to your subnets
 	- **Name**: Provide a label for the rule.
 	- **Protocol**: Choose the TCP or UDP protocol.
 	- **Source Address**: Identify the address as * (internet), a specific internet address, or a classless inter-domain routing (CIDR) block.
 	- **Destination Address**: Specify the external address of the firewall for the rule to inspect.
 	- **Destination Ports**: Provide the TCP or UDP ports that the rule listens to on the external IP address of the firewall.
 	- **Translated Address**: Specify the IP address of the service (virtual machine, internal load balancer, and so on) that privately hosts or presents the service.
 	- **Translated Port**: Identify the port that the inbound traffic is routed to by Azure Firewall.
 - **Network** rule  - Any non-HTTP/S traffic that's allowed to flow through your firewall must have a network rule
 	- **Name**: Provide a label for the rule.
 	- **Protocol**: Choose the protocol for the rule, including TCP, UDP, ICMP (ping and traceroute), or Any.
 	- **Source Address**: Identify the address or CIDR block of the source.
 	- **Destination Addresses**: Specify the addresses or CIDR blocks of the destination(s).
 	- **Destination Ports**: Provide the destination port of the traffic.
 - **Application** rules define fully qualified domain names (FQDNs) that can be accessed from a subnet
 	- **Name**: Provide a label for the rule.
 	- **Source Addresses**: Identify the IP address of the source.
 	- **Protocol:Port**: Specify `HTTP` or `HTTPS` and the port that the web server is listening on.
 	- **Target FQDNs**: Provide the domain name of the service, such as `www.contoso.com`.
 Wildcards (\*) can be used.
 An FQDN tag represents a group of FQDNs associated with well known Microsoft services.
-Example FQDN tags include `Windows Update`, `App Service Environment`, and `Azure Backup`.
+Example FQDN tags include `Windows Update`, `App Service Environment`, and `Azure Backup`

 Azure Firewall Rules are processed by:
 - Network rules